vatesfr/xen-orchestra/docs/manage_infrastructure.md

 You can learn more about XenServer [resource management on the Citrix Website](https://docs.citrix.com/en-us/citrix-hypervisor/system-requirements/configuration-limits.html).
 :::tip
-XCP-ng do not limit VMs to 32 vCPU
+XCP-ng doesn't limit VMs to 32 vCPU
 :::
 ### VDI live migration